 Often, the most overlooked component of vehicle maintenance is tire care.
 Maybe it’s because the wheel, and what covers it, is a fairly simple mechanism compared to the engines, computer and advanced technological and safety features of modern cars.

-But tires deserve – and need! – more respect and attention.
+But tires deserve (and need!) more respect and attention.
 They are, after all, the only part of the vehicle that makes contact with the road.

 To get more insight into the best tire care practices, we spoke with Joseph Klis, co-founder of AAA Approved Auto Repair shop Klis Brothers at North Shore Firestone in East Northport, N.Y.

-What is the purpose of rotating tires and how often should it be done?
+What is the purpose of rotating tires?

 The main purpose of this service is that the driver has the very best tire treads on the front of the car.
 It ensures proper handling, performance and ultimate tire wear.
 It is critical for the vehicle owner’s safety.